Naval warfare in the Winter War: Soviet blockade

 The Soviet Union declared blockade on the Finnish coast and guarded this blockade with naval aviation and submarines.
-Initially, Soviet submarines followed prize rules, but as this type of operation did not yield any results, the Soviet Union declared a 20 mile zone near the Finnish coast as to be an exclusion zone and warned neutral ships to stay away from it.
+Initially, Soviet submarines followed prize rules, but as this type of operation did not yield any results, the Soviet Union declared a 20 mile exclusion zone near the Finnish coast and warned neutral ships to stay away from it.
 However, the submarine campaign was not particularly successful and was cut short by the harsh winter.
-During the Winter War, the Soviet submarines sank a total of five ships: one Estonian (Kassari), two German (Reinbeck and Bolheim), one Swedish (Fenris), and one Finnish (Wilpas) merchant ship.
+During the Winter War, the Soviet submarines sank a total of five merchant ships: one Estonian (Kassari), two German (Reinbeck and Bolheim), one Swedish (Fenris), and one Finnish (Wilpas).